wchen777/tcp-ip/README.md

 - Go routine that is listening for packets on the host through the UDP protocol
 - Go routine on the host that is listening for to-be-sent messages from the RIP handler, which is then sent through the correct interface

+We also have a goroutine when we process a packet for a handler (`ReceivePacket`) (so that it doesn't block the calling thread).

 ### RIP Protocol